SandeepAswathnarayana/self-driving-car-engineer-nd/knowledge shots.md

 Using the deep learning skills I gained from the course modules and coding-quizzes, I trained a deep neural network to drive a car like a human does!

 (3).
 SENSOR FUSION
+Tracking objects over time is a major challenge for understanding the environment surrounding a vehicle.
+It was a pleasure learning from Sensor fusion engineers from Mercedes-Benz to program fundamental mathematical tools called Kalman filters.
+I used these filters to predict and determine with certainty the location of other vehicles on the road.
+Also, I used an advanced technique called Extended Klaman Filter to do the same with difficult-to-follow objects.

+Project 5: Extended Kalman Filter
+I implemented an Extended Kalman Filter (EKF) using the Constant Velocity (CV) model in C++ to fuse together data from RADAR and LIDAR.
+I tracked a bicycle's (that travels around the car) position & velocity using noisy LIDAR and RADAR measurements.